rickstaa/stable-learning-control/docs/source/control/saving_and_loading.rst

 Save Directory Location
 =======================

-Experiment results will, by default, be saved in the same directory as the Machine Learning Control package, in a folder called ``data``:
+Experiment results will, by default, be saved in the same directory as the MLC package, in a folder called ``data``:

 .. parsed-literal::